ahakimsheik7/100-nights-sfmc/README.md

 ---

-## 📅 Latest Project: Maryam’s Special Fruit Email
+## 📅 Latest Project: Walking Alone Email Template

 ### **Project Overview**
-The **Maryam’s Special Fruit Email** is a beautifully crafted and responsive email designed to inspire reflection and gratitude.
-It highlights the story of Prophet Zakariya and Maryam, emphasizing faith, blessings, and the power of sincere du’a.
-The email combines engaging content with a clean, professional design optimized for all major email clients.
+The **Walking Alone Email Template** is a professionally crafted and responsive email designed to inspire personal growth and mindfulness.
+It highlights the story of walking alone as a metaphor for strength and resilience, featuring a visually appealing banner and clean layout optimized for all major email clients.

 ### **Steps Taken**
 1. **Designing in Canva**:
    - Created visually appealing banners and assets to complement the email content.
-   - Focused on simplicity and emotional resonance to align with the theme of faith and blessings.
+   - Focused on simplicity and emotional resonance to align with the theme of personal growth.

 2. **Editing Styles and Coding**:
    - Used **HTML** and **CSS** to structure and style the email.